 Due to these changes, legacy board games are often based on campaigns with thematic narratives to create a feeling of immersion and creative tales full of plot twists.
 Also, since you are required to make physical changes, legacy games are usually designed to be played only once.
 At the same time, you can always purchase expansion packs to generate a new playing experience and keep the storyline going.

-To help you out with picking your favorite legacy board game, we have put together a guide to the top 10 legacy board games of 2020.
+To help you out with picking your favorite legacy board game, we have put together a guide to the top 10 legacy board games of the year.
 The games have been tried and tested by us and thousands of other board gamers to offer maximum fun and engagement by delivering a unique thematic experience.

 Whether you are a lone wolf or someone looking to enjoy some of the top legacy board games in a group – we are sure to have an excellent pick for you!
 Make your gathering the one to remember by challenging your guests to the ultimate board game experience!

 |Image||Player Count / Duration / Age / Difficulty|